 It's hard to believe that Summer is here and we're sliding quickly into the Christmas period!
-For a huge number of the businesses I work with it will be a well earned break and a time to congratulate yourselves for a job well done over the year.
+For a large number of the businesses, we work with it will be a chance for a well-earned break!

 A few years ago, one of our customers referred to the holiday season as the “Cash Flow Valley of Death” – and we’ve been quoting him ever since.
 From late December to mid-Feb every year a lot of businesses don’t pay their bills, and that hurts everyone down the chain.

 With ¾ of the country at the beach or offline for a decent part of December and January, not having a plan means you might find a gaping hole in work to do or cash to pay the monthly fixed costs (think wages & rent!).

 Even taking the sales team offline for that period can cause a block in the work pipeline.
 It doesn’t help that GST and Income tax can fall due on 15 January!

 The time to act is now (if you haven’t already).
 So here's four simple tips you can start thinking about now, to avoid hitting the bottom of the valley yourself!

 If you normally wait till the end of the month, try processing invoicing weekly or at the end of each job up until Christmas.
 If your customers have asked you to get something done before the break then their appreciation for doing it is high – let this translate into payment on time!

 Set your expectations upfront before any work begins and follow up with a simple message to let customers know as soon as their due date passes.
 Then keep onto it, it’s often the thing we Kiwi’s don’t like doing, but it is a necessary evil, and it works!